+A-13 Collection vehicles must be able to service the development efficiently and effectively, with limited need to reverse.
+If a vehicle turntable is used it must have a 30 tonne capacity.
+Complies - there is good access to the waste area which allows the collection vehicle to exit in a forwards direction.
+Waste contractors will service the building outside normal operating hours, thus avoiding any tenant traffic or other delivery trucks.
 City of Sydney Requirement Compliance Status A-14 Residential development requires a minimum vertical clearance 4 metres.
 For all other development, if clearance proposed is less than 3.8 metres, then vehicle specification will be required from the waste provider that conforms with the proposed development.
 Complies - there are no height restrictions for vehicle access at this development.
 City of Sydney Requirement Compliance Status A-15 A suitable refuse collection point must be nominated where waste loading operations can occur on a level surface away from gradients and vehicle ramps.
-Complies - the waste loading area is level.
-1 A-16 City of Sydney Requirement The path for wheeling bins between a central waste storage point and the collection vehicle must be level and free of steps or kerbs.
-The maximum travel distance between the storage point and the collection point for bins is: • 10 metres - for bins including 240 litre, 660 litre & 1000 litre Mobile Garbage Bins (MGB's) • 3 metres - for both 1500L and 2000 litre bulk bins (also known as skips) • Any proposed variations require further assessment and discussion with relevant Compliance Status Complies - Wheelie bins will access the collection point in the dock via a downward ramp.
+Complies - the access area around the waste area is level.

+City of Sydney Requirement Compliance Status A-16 The path for wheeling bins between a central waste storage point and the collection vehicle must be level and free of steps or kerbs.
+The maximum travel distance between the storage point and the collection point for bins is: • 10 metres - for bins including 240 litre, 660 litre & 1000 litre Mobile Garbage Bins (MGB's) Complies - there are no steps or kerbs between the waste area and collection point.
 Complies - distance between the waste area and collection point is less than 10m.
+3 metres - for both 1500L and 2000 litre bulk bins (also known as skips) Any proposed variations require further assessment and discussion with relevant Council officers.
+City of Sydney Requirement Compliance Status

-Council officers.
-Compliance Status A-17 City of Sydney Requirement Where collection vehicles are required to drive into a building to collect waste or recycling, adequate vehicle clearance is required.
+A-17 Where collection vehicles are required to drive into a building to collect waste or recycling, adequate vehicle clearance is required.
 Access to an approved collection point within a building must enable all collection vehicles to both enter and exit the premises in a forward direction.
-Compliance Status Complies .

-City of Sydney Requirement Compliance Status Section C - C- 14 Where collections takes place inside a building, appropriate clearances need to be allowed for the collection vehicle to enter the premises, clear the waste container and exit the premises.
-It must be noted that some systems require the waste container to be lifted above the collection vehicle to be emptied (front lift- bulk bin) or loaded (waste compactor).
+Complies .
+City of Sydney Requirement Compliance Status Section C - C-14 Where collections takes place inside a building, appropriate clearances need to be allowed for the collection vehicle to enter the premises, clear the waste container and exit the premises.
+It must be noted that some systems require the waste container to be lifted above the collection vehicle to be emptied (front lift-bulk bin) or loaded (waste compactor).
 Complies - there are no height restrictions entering the point of collection.
+Note that the proposed systems do not involve front lift bins or compactors.
 City of Sydney Requirement Compliance Status C-15 If clearance proposed is less than 3.8m, then vehicle specifications will be required from the waste provider that conforms with the proposed development.
 Complies - not applicable as there are no height restrictions.